JulianWDev/MetData/docs/assignments/four.md

 The bus and tram routes are both taken from Maps Amsterdam.
 Here, we selected four routes which are stopping at the stops previously identified.

 ### What is the centrality of our route?
-For this assignment we are using closeness centrality.
-This notion of centrality is computed based on how close other nodes are to it and we computed it based on our streetnetwork.
+For this assignment, we are using closeness centrality.
+This notion of centrality is computed based on how close other nodes are to it and we computed it based on our street network.

 We assume that this will allow us to consider how well other roads connect to our points and thus give us some type of estimation for how well foot/bike traffic will flow to and from our location.